ospark-org/Ospark/README.md

-Ospark currently based on Tensorflow 2.3+ and Python 3.7+ to easy and quick build/tune "former series models" that include Transformer, Informer, ExDeep Performance and FOTS-attention these powerful models by yourself, Osaprk wishes to support AI algorithm engineers, researchers and any deep learning learners to code and math balance.
+Ospark currently based on Tensorflow 2.3+ and Python 3.7+ to easy and quick build/tune "former series models" that include Transformer, Informer, ExDeep Performance and FOTS-attention these powerful modeld.
+Osaprk wishes to support AI algorithm engineers, researchers and any deep learning learners to code and math balance.
 Now is v0.0.4 beta release.

 ### Quick Install